Alaa24ahmed/Basic-Assembler/README.md

 # Basic Computer Assembler project in CSE311 Computer Organization course

-In this project, I built a simple assembler for the Basic Computer Instruction Set Architecture as per M.Mano's book "Computer System Architecture".
+In this project, I built a simple assembler for the basic computer instruction set architecture as per M.Mano's book "Computer System Architecture".
+It still needs some modifications.

 The Basic Computer has a 16-bit instruction divided into 12-bit address, 3-bit opcode and 1-bit for addressing mode.